Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation: Experiments

 \subsection{Online Results}

 We deploy the agent trained by SHTAA on Meituan food delivery platform's data-poor entrance through online A/B test.
-As a result, we find that ads revenue and service fees increase by 2.72\% and 3.31\%, which demonstrates that our method greatly increases the platform revenue.
+The ads revenue and service fees increase by 3.72\% and 3.31\%, which demonstrates that our method greatly increases the platform revenue.